Spot-fin porcupinefish: Description

 The spot-fin porcupinefish is a medium-sized fish which grows up to 91 cm, but the typical size mostly observed is 40 cm.

 Its body is elongated with a spherical head with big round protruding eyes, and a large mouth that is rarely closed.

 The pectoral fins are large, the pelvic fins are absent, and the anal and dorsal fins are close to the caudal peduncle.
 The latter move simultaneously during swimming.

 The skin is smooth and firm; the scales are modified into spines.

 The body coloration is beige to sandy-yellow marbled with dark blotches and dotted with numerous small, black spots.

 In case of danger, the porcupinefish can inflate itself by swallowing water to deter the potential predator with its larger volume, and it can raise its spines.

 The porcupinefish concentrates tetrodotoxin in certain parts of its body such as the liver, skin, gonads, and the viscera.
 This defensive system constitutes an additional device to dissuade potential predators.

+Genomics

+A chromosome-level genome assembly of Diodon hystrix was published in 2026.
+The genome size is approximately 713.6 Mb, with 98.63% of the assembly anchored to 23 chromosomes.
+The assembly has a BUSCO completeness score of 97.7%, and 23,171 protein-coding genes were predicted.